usegalaxy-eu/website/_posts/2021-07-05-use-case-amir.md

 Description of the project:

-> Evaluation of miRNAs with the least fluctuations in the blood of normal people (_in silico_) and their comparison in patients with colorectal cancer and control.
-The topic is about designing miRNA based panel to detect colorectal cancer in the very early stages which now is in qPCR step to validate our results.
+> miRNAs with low fluctuations in blood samples of normal people and their comparison in patients with colorectal cancer have been evaluated
+> via _in silico_ methods.
+> The aim is to design miRNA based panels to detect colorectal cancer in the very early stages.
+This is now validated with qPCR.
-Previous studies were similar analyses in pancreatic cancer without wet lab work, just _in silico_.
+> Previous studies with similar analyses in pancreatic cancer without wet lab work, just _in silico_.
 Other projects (soon to be published) are:
 > 1. PI3k/Akt is the main pathway of cisplatin resistance in triple-negative breast cancer (Dr Memar).
 > 2. Profiling pseudogenes with the least oscillation in the blood of healthy individual's compared to the blood of breast cancer patients (Mr Ramezanian).
 > 3. Transcriptomics profiling with the least oscillation in the blood of healthy individuals compared to their blood of breast cancer patients (Ms Ahmadi).